Achieve gender equality and empower all women and girls.

 Data from the World Bank suggests that approximately 2.5 billion people do not have a formal account at a financial institution, and only 47% of women have a bank account versus 55% of men.
 To counteract this kind of inequality, Compartamos Banco opened its doors in 1990 to provide financing to female small business owners with low incomes.
 Today, more than 90% of the bank’s 2.8 million clients in Mexico, Guatemala, and Peru are women.
 With tools such as loans, savings accounts, insurance, and financial education, the bank hopes to give the women it serves what they need to have a better quality of life.

-According to the United Nations Food and Agriculture Organization, Ghana is the world’s third-biggest shea producer after Nigeria and Mali.
+The shea sector in Ghana offers opportunities for economically viable inclusive business models that generate income and employment for an estimated number of 900,000 rural women.
 Producing shea nut products can be an arduous task, especially without the right education or the right financial tools.
 Such was the case in northern Ghana, where generations of rural women manually processed these nuts into butter for cooking and health products, until several years ago when the StarShea Network was formed.

 The network is a federation of rural women’s groups in northern Ghana that harvest and process shea nuts and butter.
 It provides information technology, education, and microfinancing to the women, so they can conduct business independently and sustainably.
 Through mobile technology, these women receive transparency on current market prices so they can sell their products competitively to global customers.
 They also have the technology to scan personalized bar-code labels on each shea nut sack to track individual production and storage details.